-Table 3, as referred to in Clause 35A.4, shall contain the Company’s illustrative CDCM tariffs for Regulatory Year t+2 based on the Allowed Revenue in Table 1, together with any other updated inputs (if appropriate) to those last used to calculate Use of System Charges.
-These shall take the format below and be for the same tariffs as per annex 1 of the most recently published Relevant Charging Statement.

-The estimates made by the Company in completing the table set out in this Schedule 15 (including the illustrative tariffs) shall be based on such information as is reasonably available to the Company at the time of such estimate (it being acknowledged that such estimates may be subject to revision from time to time).
+The estimates made by the Company in completing the table set out in this Schedule X (including the illustrative tariffs) shall be based on such information as is reasonably available to the Company at the time of such estimate (it being acknowledged that such estimates may be subject to revision from time to time).

+The forecast CDCM input data will be provided by DNO Parties based on their own perception of how the CDCM input data may change over the period covered by the Cost Information Review Pack.
+The format of the Cost Information Review Pack will be common, but the actual forecast will be specific to each DNO Party to allow that DNO Party flexibility to express its own views and to provide a realistic forecast.

+It is acknowledged that:

+in populating the Cost Information Review Pack, each DNO Party will make a number of assumptions;

+the information set out in each Cost Information Review Pack is illustrative in nature, and is only intended as an indication of an expectation at a point in time; and

+actual Use of System Charges may differ significantly from the indicative tariffs set out in the Cost Information Review Packs, including where there are material changes in the data and assumptions underlying the forecasts,

+and, accordingly, although each DNO Party shall endeavour to ensure the accuracy of the information provided in the Cost Information Review Pack, no DNO Party (or its officers, employees or agents) will be liable for the accuracy of the information contained in the Cost Information Review Packs.

 GLOSSARY

-In this Schedule 15 and in the Cost Information Template, except where the context otherwise requires, the expressions in the left-hand column of the table below shall have the meanings given to them in the right-hand column.
+In this Schedule X and in the Cost Information Review Pack, except where the context otherwise requires, the expressions in the left-hand column of the table below shall have the meanings given to them in the right-hand column.

-Words and expressions used in this Schedule 15 or in the Cost Information Template that are not otherwise defined in this Agreement or this Schedule shall have the meanings given to them in the Company’s Distribution Licence.
+Words and expressions used in this Schedule X or in the Cost Information Review Pack that are not otherwise defined in this Agreement or this Schedule shall have the meanings given to them in the Company’s Distribution Licence.